-Writing a blog post, like all other writing, is a skill.
-To keep your reader interested, you should think about the structure of your copy and write appealing texts.
-You can help your readers to grasp the main idea of your post by providing headings, subheadings and clear paragraphs.
-If people understand and like your text, they are much more inclined to share, like, tweet and link to your post.
-And that will increase your rankings.
-So, in order to improve your ranking in Google, you should definitely try to maximize your writing skills!
+As with all writing, writing blog posts requires skill.
+To keep your reader interested, you should think about the structure of your piece and write appealing articles.
+You can help your readers grasp the core concept of a post by providing headings, subheadings and clear paragraphs.
+If people understand and like an article, they will be much more inclined to share, like, tweet and link to it – and that will increase your rankings.
+So, if you want to improve your Google rank, improve your writing skills!

-For some, writing for SEO purposes and writing to attract and captivate your audience could seem two contradictory goals.
-I totally disagree with this.
-Indeed, if you not only want a good but also an SEO-friendly blog post, the words you want to be found on should be in a very prominent place.
-But, using your keywords too often severely damages the readability of your text.
-So, you definitely shouldn’t do that.
+For some, writing for SEO purposes and writing to attract and captivate your audience could seem like two conflicting goals.
+I totally disagree.
+Indeed, if you want a readable and SEO-friendly blog post, the words you want to be found for should be in a very prominent place.
+But, over-using keywords severely hampers the readability of your text, which you definitely don’t want to do.

-In this post, I would like to give some tips on writing blog posts that are both very readable as well as SEO-friendly.
-I genuinely think those two goals should (and easily can!) go hand in hand.
+This post provides tips on writing blog posts that are both readable and SEO-friendly.
+These two goals should always go hand in hand.

 1. Think before you write!

-Think hard about the message of your text.
-What do you want to tell your readers or which central question do you want to ask?
-What’s the purpose of your text?
+Think carefully about the message of your piece.
+What do you want to tell your readers or which central question do you want to answer?
+What’s the purpose of your article?
 And what do you want your readers to do at the end of the page?
-Write down the answers to these questions before you begin writing.
+Write down the answers to these questions before you begin.

-Start your post with creating a clear structure.
+Start your post by creating a clear structure.
 Every post should have: